-The AF 24-120mm has a rather aggressive 5x zoom ratio so distortions are a little
+The AF 24-120mm has a rather aggressive 5x zoom ratio so distortion is a little

 higher than average.
-Typical for such zooms there're some pronounced barrel
+Typical for such zooms there is some pronounced barrel

 towards the long end of the zoom range.
-At 35mm the lens is free of distortions.
+At 35mm the lens is free of distortion.